karimarttila/javascript/webstore-demo/simple-server/README.md

 And of course there is the division between statically typed (Java)and dynamically typed languages (Python, Clojure, Javascript) (see more e.g. in [wiki](https://en.wikipedia.org/wiki/Type_system)).
 In an enterprise type of software where there is a huge code base and tens of developers working on the code base on the same time the statically typed language protects developers quite a lot (not to speak about the good tooling that IDEs can provide based on static types).
 But for microservices and personal hacks dynamically typed languages beats statically typed languages hands down in developer productivity.

+## Learning Curve

+The learning curve for Javascript / Node was very gentle - you can learn the basic stuff of Javascript and Node in a couple of days and then be productive and start implementing e.g. a REST server just like I did in this exercise.
+The learning curve of Clojure was a lot steeper even though I used Scheme one year at the Helsinki University of Technology back in the 90's.
+I believe that the learning curve for Java is also a lot steeper.
+The basic stuff in Javascript is pretty simple and you can be productive also with the basic stuff and learn more on the fly when working in a real project.
+This is a good thing - a language should be easy, so that you can learn the basic stuff in a couple of days and then start working with the real thing and learn more when you need it.

+Why did I want to learn Clojure then if the learning curve is so steep?
+Well, it was more about an intellectual challenge.
+Learning and using Lisp changes the way you think and [makes you a better programmer](https://www.quora.com/Ive-heard-that-Lisp-makes-you-a-better-programmer-What-is-it-about-Lisp-that-strengthens-your-programming-skills).
+This is actually something I'd like to learn more in my Javascript / Node quest: how to use Javascript with immutable and functional programming paradigm?
+I also heard that Javascript is [a Lisp in C's clothing](https://www.crockford.com/javascript/javascript.html).
+Maybe after learning the basic stuff in Javascript I start to learn to use it in a more functional way.

 ## Tooling